andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 # 1. Sustainability: Basic concepts

-In order to base our digital work on solid and proven science, we need to understand some selected fundamental concepts of sustainability.
-In this first chapter, we'll cover key ideas and establish a foundational vocabulary that can enrich our sustainability work.
+In order to base your sustainability work on solid and proven science, you must first understand some selected basic concepts.
+This first chapter covers the key ideas and vocabulary.

-The ambition of the chapter is to give you insight into the great complexity that you must be able to handle when working with sustainability.
-The concepts span many different scientific disciplines, including biology, geology, physics, chemistry, law, economics and social sciences.
-When working with sustainability, these different areas are intertwined, which requires a holistic approach from those of us working with the digital aspects of sustainability.
+The goal of this chapter is to give you a glimpse of the great complexity which we must be able to handle when working with sustainability.
+The concepts span many different scientific disciplines, including biology, geology, physics, chemistry, law, economics, and social sciences.

+When working with sustainability, these different disciplines are intertwined, requiring a holistic approach from those of us working with the digital aspects of sustainability.
 ## Why is sustainability important right now?

+Let's go through some weighty theories that empasize the urgency of taking action for sustainability in all areas, including the digital.
-### The age of the Anthropocene
+### 🛣️ This is the age of the Anthropocene
-The Anthropocene is the name given to the epoch from the 20th century onwards, where human activities are now affecting life on Earth to such an extent that it is causing both local and global changes in the state of the Earth.
-The human emission of greenhouse gases is a case in point.
-The consequences are enormous for soil, plant and animal life, and thus also human life.
+The Anthropocene is the name of en epoch, beginning in the 20th century, in which human activities are affecting life on Earth to such an extent that they are causing both local and global changes in the global state of the Earth.

-In the past, geological processes had the greatest influence on life on Earth and the shape of the planet, but our agriculture, buildings, roads, wars, excavations and other activities are changing the landscape to a degree comparable to the major geological impacts on Earth in the past, such as major volcanic eruptions and meteor impacts.
+In the past, geological processes had the greatest influence on life on Earth and the properties of the planet surface, but our agriculture, buildings, roads, wars, excavations and other activities are changing the landscape.

+This change is comparable to the major geological impacts on Earth in the past, such as major volcanic eruptions and meteor impacts.
 The Anthropocene Age heralds new times where humanity is not only responsible for its own future, but also holds the future of the entire planet in its hands.

+The human emission of greenhouse gases is one example, and the consequences for soil, plant and animal life, and thus for human life, are enormous.
-### Sixth great mass extinction
+### Sixth  mass extinction on the horizon 🦖
-In biology and ecology, we are also witnessing a historical and global event that scientists call the sixth great mass extinction , a process in which the majority of the Earth's different animal species go extinct (within centuries).
-This can be compared to the period when the dinosaurs went from being the dominant species on Earth to mass extinction.
+In biology and ecology, we are also witnessing a historic and global event that scientists describe as the sixth great mass extinction, a process in which a great part of the Earth's different animal species become extinct within decades or centuries.
+The time we live in can be compared to the time when the dinosaurs went from being the dominant species on Earth to mass extinction.

-The Sixth Great Extinction is expected to be as pervasive for nature as the dinosaur extinction was, with the risk that a third of all animal species could disappear (Urban 2024).
+The sixth mass extinction is expected to be as pervasive for nature as the dinosaur extinction was, with the risk that a third of all animal species could disappear ([Urban 2024](https://www.science.org/doi/10.1126/science.adp4461)).
 As with the Anthropocene Age, human activity is also the cause of the sixth great mass extinction.
 This too is happening right now.
-### The Great Acceleration
+### 🏎️ We are pushing the Great Acceleration

 ![The Great Acceleration](resources/1.1.png "The Great Acceleration is the theory that we live in a time when many different global trends are accelerating at an unprecedented rate.
 Notice how development takes off after the 1950s.
 Source: Steffen et al. 2015.")

-Some scientists believe that global change began with industrialization in the 1800s, but only accelerated after the 1950s.
-That global change is accelerating and that we are accelerating the activities that are changing our planet, such as the release of greenhouse gases and the destruction of various biotopes (Steffen et al. 2015).
+Some scientists theorize, that a global change began with industrialization in the 1800s, and accelerated rapidly after the 1950s.
+Global change is accelerating and  we are accelerating the activities that are changing our planet, such as the release of greenhouse gases and the destruction of various biotopes ([Steffen et al. 2015](https://doi.org/10.1177/2053019614564785)).

-The theory is called the Great Acceleration , and the researchers behind the theory see the Earth as a system , where everything is connected and where one change requires another, as shown in Figure 1.
-Over the past many thousands of years, the Earth's systems have been able to balance between states that were mainly favorable to life on Earth, but many fear that the Earth's systems will become seriously out of balance if we continue to accelerate development.
+This theory is called the Great Acceleration, and the researchers behind the theory see the Earth as a system where everything is interconnected and one change escalates another, as shown in Figure 1.
+Over the past many thousands of years, the Earth's systems have been able to balance between states that have been mostly favorable to life on Earth, but many fear that the Earth's systems will become seriously out of balance if we continue to accelerate development.

-### The planetary boundaries
+### Pushing the planetary boundaries 🌎
 The world's population is growing, our industrial activity and consumption is growing, and economies are also growing year after year - but the planet's size and resources limit this perpetual growth.

-Planetary boundaries is a concept developed by researchers from Stockholm University that describes the nine major planetary subsystems that regulate the Earth's systemic stability and resilience ( Stockholm Resilience Centre 2012 ).
+Planetary boundaries is a concept developed by researchers from Stockholm University that describes the nine major planetary subsystems that regulate the Earth's systemic stability and resilience ([Stockholm Resilience Centre 2012](https://www.stockholmresilience.org/research/planetary-boundaries.html)).

-Scientists have estimated thresholds for these planetary subsystems within humanity can continue to evolve and thrive for generations to come, without causing irreparable damage to Earth as we know it.
+Scientists have estimated limits for Earth's planetary subsystems in which humanity can continue to evolve and thrive for generations to come, without causing irreparable damage to Earth as we know it.
+If the limits are exceeded, the systems may become unbalanced, leading the planet to a new and different reality.

-If the limits are exceeded, systems can become unbalanced, resulting in the planet changing to a new and different reality.
-Developments in recent decades show that we are unfortunately exceeding more and more of these limits for sustainable global development and that there is a risk of serious global repercussions if we do not start respecting these limits as soon as possible.
+Developments in recent decades show that, unfortunately, we are increasingly exceeding these limits for sustainable global development, and that there is a risk of serious global consequences if we do not begin to respect these limits as soon as possible.

-### Climate change
+### Climate change 🌪️
 Current global development is neither durable nor sustainable.
-In the coming decades, we must turn all industrial (and digital) development in a sustainable direction to enable people to live the good life.
-We must be able to continuously improve and expand our world without fearing the long-term consequences of our actions in the form of drought, flooding, destruction of rainforests and landscapes, major political challenges, displacement, loss of life.
-We have an ethical obligation to protect the nature that is our origin and our future.
+In the coming decades, we must turn all industrial (and digital) development in a sustainable direction to enable people to live a good life.
+We must be able to continuously improve and develop our world without fearing the long-term consequences of our actions in the form of droughts, floods, destruction of rainforests and landscapes, major political challenges, migration, and loss of life.
+We have an ethical obligation to protect nature, which is our origin and our future.

 With the help of scientists who continuously monitor this trend, a number of actions are underway globally that aim to change the trend to something more sustainable.
 But we will need every effort.
 That's why it's important that we incorporate sustainability into all our activities - including digital ones.

 ### Information technology and digitization
 Information technology and digitization are amazing entities that day after day surprise us with the latest inventions, opportunities and challenges, shedding light on new aspects of our everyday lives - and our existence.

-Social media, virtual worlds, sensor networks, autonomous agents, artificial intelligence, generative AI, machine learning, Internet of Things (IoT ), data science..
+Social media, virtual worlds, sensor networks, autonomous agents, artificial intelligence, generative AI, machine learning, Internet of Things (IoT), data science..
 All these IT concepts have emerged in recent years and are still evolving - while changing our world.

 Modern IT is accelerating science and research, and the computing power of processors and the efficiency of algorithms is growing year after year.
 It is now the pace of human cognition that is limiting the speed of development.